 I woke with a gasp.
-My brain was thick with cotton wool.
-I shivered; the table underneath me was hard and metallic, and the coolness seeped through my shirt.
+Where was I?
+Who was I?
+My brain wouldn’t cooperate; it felt thick with cotton wool, and I couldn’t think of anything.
+Then I shivered, and even those questions were driven from my head; the table underneath me was hard and metallic, and the coolness seeped through my shirt.
 I flexed my arms, but couldn’t move; my body was strapped to the table.

-I was looking at at dark ceiling.
+I was looking at a dark ceiling.
 In my peripheral vision, I could detect a light, but that merely made shadows in the darkness.
 My stomach churned.

 My voice rang off the walls, and I flinched at how harsh it sounded.
 There wasn’t any response; I was all alone.
 I took in a deep breath, a second, a third … but the churning in my stomach continued, and I squeezed my eyes shut.